On a simpler blockchain of dynamic supply

 1.7 Note how the application of the split leaves all holders of our token entirely indifferent: the supply of their tokens will change, with the price changing in the opposite direction and by exactly as much.
 As befits a Tier 3 standard, our token is neutral.

-1.8 But note now what this does for those who either hold now and expect to sell at some point, or those who don’t and expect to buy (i.e. those who interact with the real economy): it enforces a narrow band of deviation against USD which our token can never exceed.
+1.8 But note now what this does for those who either hold now and expect to sell at some point, or those who don’t and expect to buy (i.e. those who interact with the real economy): it enforces a relatively narrow but fanning band of deviation against USD which our token can never exceed.

 1.10 Also note how that 14% p.a. is roughly equivalent to the expected gains of a diversified portfolio, i.e. the risk-free rate in practice.
 Which should be zero, and only exists due to excessive dilution of USD, which we counter here.